nvkelso/carto-css-map-styling/README.md

 * from carto  1.0: **FontSets**: very important for multilingual characters and UTF-8 labels, font fallbacks
 * new  carto  2.0: **Point geoms have an edge** available for stroking.
 * new  carto  2.0: **@variables** for graphic styles, and text character styles (kinda in 1.0?
 AJ please elaborate)
+* new  carto  2.0: Expressable both as style="" and { ... } with first being implied based on the geom type, the second explicate with geom type?

 #Advanced syntax: